shorebirdtech/handbook/README.md

 list of what we saw was the most important things for the project and pick things off the list and do them.

+### Open Source
+Following our "be open" value, we default all our source code to being open and licensed as permissively as possible.

 ### Licensing Philosophy

 All Shorebird code is licensed under the Apache 2.0 license OR the MIT license